Easy Virtue (2008 film): Shooting

-Music
+Soundtrack

 The score for the film was produced by Marius de Vries and the film's director Stephan Elliott.
 It features several songs by Cole Porter and Noël Coward.
 It was performed by the Easy Virtue Orchestra—which was assembled specifically for the film.
 Jessica Biel makes her musical debut singing two tracks which are featured on the soundtrack album.
 Ben Barnes sings several songs on the sound track, including "Room with a View", while Colin Firth makes a guest appearance on the closing track.

 Featured in the closing credits is a cover version, in 1920s faux-jazz style, of "When the Going Gets Tough, the Tough Get Going" (c.
 1986), performed by Colin Firth, Ben Barnes, Jessica Biel, and Andy Caine.
 The song was written by Billy Ocean, Robert John "Mutt" Lange, Wayne Brathwaite, and Barry Eastmond.
 The British jazz renditions of the songs "Car Wash" and "Sex Bomb" were also included.
 A soundtrack album was released on 3 November 2008 in stores and on iTunes.